 Of all the matchups in OSU’s clash with Texas, the Longhorns figured to hold a distinct edge with their offensive line against the Cowboys’ defensive line.

+NORTH BOUNDOSU has reversed a bad trend in North Division crossover games.
 The Cowboys are 20-20 overall against the North, but 15-7 since 2002, 8-2 since 2006 and owning a five-game winning streak heading to Ames.